launchdarkly/integration-framework/docs/capabilities.md

     }
 ```

+**Note**: if an integration only has the trigger capability, the word "trigger" will be added to its name in the LaunchDarkly UI.
+For this reason, do not include the word "trigger" in the manifest name.
+See the [generic-trigger manifest](/integrations/generic-trigger/manifest.json) for an example.

 ## Reserved custom properties (`reservedCustomProperties`)

 Custom properties allow you to store data in LaunchDarkly alongside a feature flag.
 For example, you can use custom properties to indicate flag-level associations with data on your service.
 If you don't have any flag-level associations or configurations, you don't need to use this capability.